MythTitans/exprl_java/README.md

 result = evaluator.evaluateBoolean(parsedExpression);
 ```

-The evalutor guarantees that variables will keep consistent during the evaluation of an expression.
+The evaluator guarantees that variables will keep consistent during the evaluation of an expression.